How to say it: AM-knee-o-sen-TEE-sis

 The Society of Obstetricians and Gynaecologists of Canada

-Chorionic villus sampling (CVS).
-American Pregnancy Association website.
+Chorionic villus sampling: CVS.
+American College of Obstetricians and Gynecologists website.
 Available at:

 ...(Click grey area to select URL)